This question about identifying your writing genre comes in from Kimberly:

-Genre isn’t rigid, and many high-concept ideas borrow from multiple genres.
-For example, Emily Hainsworth’s THROUGH TO YOU was pitched to me as “YA paranormal.”
+Writing genre isn’t rigid, and many high-concept ideas borrow from multiple genres.
+For example, Emily Hainsworth’s Through to You was pitched to me as “YA paranormal.”
 Then I pitched it as a “magical realism YA” because I thought that it wasn’t quite paranormal in the way that today’s YA market takes the term.
 Then the published decided to market it as a “YA paranormal thriller,” but emphasizing the book’s romantic and sci-fi elements as well.

 While it’s very difficult to aim into the mists in between different audience categories, say, “upper MG” or “younger YA” or “tween” and I actually wouldn’t recommend it at all, genre is a completely different beast and, in today’s more evolved MG and YA markets, is more malleable.